 I know of two members of the US congress who have at least a basic understanding of how this works.

-- Congressman John Yarmuth, serving the 3rd district of Kentucky
+- Congressman John Yarmuth, who served the 3rd district of Kentucky from 2007 to 2023

 - Congresswoman Alexandria Ocasio-Cortez, serving the 1rth district of New York